Figs Nutritional Value and 11 Health Benefits

 7. Fig helps as a balancing agent for patients who suffer from hypertension.
 Hypertension is a result of high sodium and low potassium diet.
 Being low on sodium and high on potassium, fig helps keep the balance between the two chemicals in the body.

-8. Figs are age-old aphrodisiac known to man.
+8. Figs are age-old aphrodisiacs known to man.
 Figs can work wonders in reducing sexual weakness.
 Just soak a couple of figs overnight in a glass of milk and consume them in the morning.
-The same concoction acts as a weight gaining tonic.
+The same concoction acts as a weight-gaining tonic.

 9. Fig fruit is high in calcium and hence helps in building and strengthening bones.

-11. For those suffering from sore throat and cold often, having figs have proved to be beneficial.
+11. For those suffering from sore throat and cold often, having figs has proved to be beneficial.
 Figs contain high mucilage content which helps in providing relief against sore throat.

 Figs are perhaps one of the most complete foods available to humans.
-Include them into your diet and make way for healthy living.
+Include them in your diet and make way for healthy living.